Frankwds/Football-Browser/README.md

 │  ├─ sort_spec.js
 ├─ support/
 │  ├─ listenFunctions.js
 ```
 ## Testing coverage

 Using cypress and end-2-end testing every common usecase of the application has been tested.
 - The integration tests we have written covers the following:
+    - Opening modals
-    - Turing pages
+    - Browsing pages
     - Filtering
     - Searching
     - Sorting
     - Commenting
     - Rating

 The functionality has been covered by a total of 22 testcases divided on 8 tests.
-Cypress mocks user interaction with the different elements of the page, awaits for the server to respond with data and asserts the resulting page.
+Cypress mocks user interaction with the different elements of the page, awaits for the server to respond with data, and makes assertions on the resulting page.

 ## Setup and teardown